Steve Knutson

 Steven Craig Knutson (born October 5, 1951) is an American former professional football player who was a guard for three seasons in the National Football League (NFL).
 He played college football for the USC Trojans.
 He started his NFL career with the Green Bay Packers before finishing with the San Francisco 49ers.

 Biography

 Knutson was born Steven Craig Knutson in Bagley, Minnesota.

 Career

-Knutson was selected in the sixteenth round of the 1975 NFL draft by the Atlanta Falcons and would later play two seasons with the Green Bay Packers.
+Knutson was selected in the 16th round (393rd overall) of the 1975 NFL draft by the Atlanta Falcons.
+He would later play two seasons with the Green Bay Packers.
 During his final season, he would play with the San Francisco 49ers.

 He played at the collegiate level at the University of Southern California.